 How to check your 5/24 standing

 The easiest way to see if you are within five open accounts in the last 24 months is to request a free copy of your credit report from any one of the three major credit bureaus at AnnualCreditReport.com.
-Your report will list all your open accounts, and you can count the ones opened in the last 24 months.

 You can also check your report for free online with Experian.

 When you’re reviewing your credit report, check the list of all of your credit card accounts and the dates they have been open.
 Count the accounts opened in the last 24 months – even those that were opened and closed within that period.
 Note that the cards you carry as an authorized user will add to your 5/24 standing, too, so consider them as well when calculating.

 Car loans, student loans and mortgages do not count toward your 5/24 limit.

 Tips for improving your approval odds for a Chase card

 - Wait out the time you need to fall under 5/24, rather than trying to circumvent the rule.
 While some people have had success using tricks like applying for targeted offers, you are better off waiting to meet the qualifications to increase your chances of approval.